luk3146/ppads-05K/docs/1-visao/index.md

 ## Usuários

-* Tipo de usuário 1
+* Clientes do Banco do Brasil
-* Tipo de usuário 2
+* Novos clientes do Banco do Brasil
-* Tipo de usuário 3
+* Funcionarios do Banco do Brasil
 * etc.

 ## Funcionalidades do produto